Somnia (SOMI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Somnia Historical Price

-According to the latest data gathered on Somnia live price page, the current price of Somnia is 0.4154USD.
+According to the latest data gathered on Somnia live price page, the current price of Somnia is 0.3837USD.
 The circulating supply of Somnia(SOMI) is

 In the past 24 hours, Somnia has shown a price movement of